 - 1. Identify the left and right inner rails.
 They are labeled. - 2.
 Place the inner rail firmly against the side of the chassis, aligning the hooks on the side of the chassis with the holes in the inner rail. - 3.
-Slide the inner rail forward toward the front of the chassis until the quick release bracket snaps into place, securing the rail to the chassis. - 4.
-Optionally, you can further secure the inner rail to the chassis with screws. - 5.
-Repeat for the other inner rail.
+Slide the inner rail forward toward the front of the chassis and under the hooks until the quick release bracket snaps into place, securing the rail to the chassis. - 4.
+Optionally, you can further secure the inner rail to the chassis with a screw.

 Figure 2-3.
-Installing the Inner Rails
+Installing the Rails